ceeblet/patterns/README.md

 #Patterns

 Patterns is a space to create, share, and admire abstract art inspired by fractal patterns found in nature.
-Begin with a tree on your canvas, and watch it transform into surprising and unexpected shapes with the movement of your mouse.
-Save your masterpieces to a public art gallery, and while you’re there, be sure to take a look around.
+Create a tree on your canvas, and watch it transform into surprising and unexpected shapes with the movement of your mouse.
+Save your masterpiece to a public gallery, and see other users' creations.

 ####Technology Stack
 JavaScript, jQuery, HTML, CSS, AJAX, Python, Flask, Jinja, SQLAlchemy, SQLite, AWS S3 API, Boto